turingschool/curriculum/source/projects/jscontact.markdown

 #### Testing a `to_s` Method

 We want to write some code in our models, but we don't have permission to do that without a failing test.
-Pop open the @person_spec.rb@ file.
+Pop open the `person_spec.rb` file.
 Then add an example like this:

 ```ruby
   it "should convert to a string with last name, first name" do